 In addition to pay hikes, attracting more male teachers and increasing diversity is also a matter of convincing potential hires that teaching is a worthwhile career.
 Developing partnerships with local universities to recruit teachers of color, while simultaneously creating diverse hiring committees, can help with recruitment.

-The Learning Policy Institute (LPI) points out that improving teacher diversity can be achieved by improving school leadership.
+The LPI points out that improving teacher diversity can be achieved by improving school leadership.
 The LPI recommends that principal certification programs conduct practicum experiences in schools with diverse student and staff populations.
 They go on to recommend investing in principal recruitment, preparation, induction and development.
 They also suggest developing partnerships to recruit talented teachers into administrator preparation.

 Becoming an Education Leader

 St. Thomas University offers an accelerated online master’s degree for education professionals who plan to become school administrators.
-Graduate students enrolled for the Master of Science in Educational Leadership program will learn about leadership in education, school law, historical foundations of education, curriculum and instruction for diverse student populations, school personnel management, and more.
+Graduate students enrolled in the Master of Science in Educational Leadership program will learn about leadership in education, school law, historical foundations of education, curriculum and instruction for diverse student populations, school personnel management and more.

 Learn more about STU’s M.S. in Educational Leadership online.